unstoppablecarl/downsync/src/markdown/downsync-rules.md

 | **[Overwatch](#overwatch-token)**                             | <span class="token" style="background:purple"></span> Purple              |
 | **[Stun](#stun-token)**                                       | <span class="token" style="background:orange"></span> Orange              |
 | **[Stealth](#stealth-token)**                                 | <span class="token" style="background:black"></span> Black                |

+## Areas That Could Be Improved

+There are still areas of the rules that could use improvement.
+Please share any suggestions you may have.

+### Naming

+The following names are ok but could be better:

+- "Hardened" Countermeasure
+- Multi-Based Unit
+- Infantry Base
+- Reaction Engagement
+- Reaction Priority

+### Command Points

+Command Points generation is the only part of the game that resets at the start of a round.
+It would be better if there was a way to get them throughout the round to prevent jamming at the end of a round.